SuperOfficeDocs/superoffice-docs/docs/database/custom-fields/user-defined-fields.md

 If you change a field from non-searchable to searchable, its values are moved from a non-indexed to indexed field when you publish the change.
 For example, from `long05` to `long01`

 The only thing that has changed is that the new field is indexed.
-Unfortunately we can’t just add an index on the table – we have to move the data into the indexed field.
+Unfortunately, we can’t just add an index on the table – we have to move the data into the indexed field.

 ## See also